 15 years after Tekken 2, Heihachi Mishima has established a paramilitary defence force, known as Tekken Force, to protect his company.
 Upon searching an ancient temple, they unwittingly release an ancient demon known as Ogre.
 Ogre proceeds to travel the world killing martial artists.
 In order to lure Ogre into a trap, Heihachi organises a third Iron Fist tournament.

-The game contains 21 characters (11 of which need to be unlocked by completing the game with different characters).
+You chose from one of 21 characters (11 of which need to be unlocked by completing the game with different characters) and fight each other character in one on one combat.
+If you win, you move onto the next fight.
 Each character has their own unique back stories, endings and fighting styles.
 There were two characters only available on PlayStation: Dr. Boskonovitch and Gon.

 Heihachi Mishima – Head of Mishima Zaibatsu and grandfather of Jin Kazama, he arranges the third Iron Fist Tournament to lure Ogre into the open.